Understanding Images

 • Generation number (how many times the job has run)

-An image is NOT a container image or archive file.
+An image isn’t a container image or archive file.
 It’s a lightweight metadata file that references artifacts stored separately at the Edge.

 How Images Work